DilanCF/CMSC412_notes/lecture/Lecture13.md

 Kernel threads managed by operating systems
 * Processes are mapped 1-1
-* OS manages threads vivisble to it
+* OS manages threads visible to it

 User level threads are scheduled by its own process

 There is a portion of the process that does the scheduling
 * One thread that does the scheduling of all others

-Whenever a thread in a user level porocess relinqushes control (wait, term), thread goes into process control
+Whenever a thread in a user level process relinquishes control (wait, term), thread goes into process control

-This threrad decides which one will run next
+This thread decides which one will run next

 When does this thread run?
-* User lvl thread shceudler
+* User lvl thread scheduler

-Only when the PCU is allocated to this particular procerss
+Only when the PCU is allocated to this particular process

-User lvl threads run Witihin the time that is allocated to this part. process
+User lvl threads run within the time that is allocated to this part. process

-All user lvl scheduler does is shuffle bewtween available ones
+All user lvl scheduler does is shuffle between available ones

 ![Alt text](img/Lecture13/image-2.png)

-Definie the scope herea as a process scope or a system scope
+Define the scope here as a process scope or a system scope

 If thread is using process scheduling, define scope as such ASOASF
 * Otherwise, scope is system level

 ![Alt text](img/Lecture13/image-3.png)

 Talking about what the scope is.
 PThreads scope process.
-Different acitons taken
+Different actions taken

 ![Alt text](img/Lecture13/image-4.png)

-Create theread with all parameters.
-May deifne wih that the socpe of the thread that we are running AS LONG ASD OP supports it
+Create thread with all parameters.
+May define wih that the scope of the thread that we are running AS LONG ASD OP supports it

 ![Alt text](img/Lecture13/image-5.png)

-Basic Idea: What kind of API calls we use to mnake these things happen
+Basic Idea: What kind of API calls we use to make these things happen

-Multiplew processors?
+Multiple processors?

-When we talk abouit processors, upfront, there is a distinciton between homo, asym, or sym processing
+When we talk about processors, upfront, there is a distinction between homo, asym, or sym processing

 All these are within shared memory

-Question: If we are sacheduled in proc A, and we get blocked, when Wwe come back, should I only be processed to A, or another?
+Question: If we are scheduled in proc A, and we get blocked, when Wwe come back, should I only be processed to A, or another?

-IOT exec on another porcess, all the info about me must be locally available (Context swithching)
+IOT exec on another process, all the info about me must be locally available (Context switching)
 * Are we keeping caches?
   * No, they are local